wareya/nazeka/tutorial.md

 # General Use Advice

 * Nazeka's default hotkeys are P (audio), K (kanji), M (mining), N (close), and B (sticky mode).
 * You can play audio with "P" or the number keys (1-9) while the dictionary popup is open.
 This audio comes from languagepod101, and only works when you have an internet connection.
+You can also use the number keys for mining (more on that later).
 * Nazeka is not a parser.
 It doesn't try to figure out where words *actually* end.
 It will try to find the longest possible dictionary word it can, even if it's not actually being used as a word by the text.
 You need to use your brain.
 * Nazeka has a kanji lookup mode.
 This is mostly useful for checking joyo readings and kanji composition information.
 * Nazeka supports automatic flashcard creation, called "Mining".
 Take it easy and don't mine tons of obscure stuff if you're still a beginner.
 It's always better to learn things that are more important to you right now than things that won't be important for many months.